InstituteforDiseaseModeling/idmtools/README.md

 2) Create a virtualenv.
 On Windows, please use venv to create the environment `python -m venv idmtools`
    On Unix(Mac/Linux) you can use venv or virtualenv
+3) Activate the virtualenv
-3) If you are on windows, run `pip install py-make --upgrade --force-reinstall`
+4) If you are on windows, run `pip install py-make --upgrade --force-reinstall`
-4) Run `docker login idm-docker-staging.idmod.org`
+5) Run `docker login idm-docker-staging.idmod.org`
-5) Then run `python dev_scripts/bootstrap.py`.
+6) Then run `python dev_scripts/bootstrap.py`.
 This will install all the tools.

 ### General Use
 After the first install almost everything you need as a developer is part of the makefiles.
 There is a Makefile is every project directory.
 There is also a makefile at the top-level of the project.